zshicode/DL-Food-Taste-QSAR/README.md

 # Deep learning-based food-compound QSAR of food tastes

-Machine learning-based high-throughout virtual screening (HTVS) has been applied for molecular taste prediction using in food chemistry (Rojas et al, 2023; Song et al., 2023).
+Machine learning-based high-throughout virtual screening (HTVS) has been applied for molecular taste prediction using in food chemistry (Rojas et al, 2023; Song et al., 2023; He et al., 2024).
 We adopt neural networks (CNN or LSTM) for quantitative structure-activity relationship (QSAR) of food taste response using food-compound matrix.

 ## Requirements